Currency and Delivery Country

 Spanish Anejo Rum

-Spanish añejo rum typically begins its journey with the distillation of molasses or sugarcane juice.
-The choice of base ingredient significantly influences the rum's flavour profile, with molasses-based rums generally exhibiting richer, deeper notes, and sugarcane juice rums being lighter and more floral.
+Spanish Añejo rum is distilled from molasses or sugarcane juice.
+Molasses-based rums generally exhibit richer, deeper notes, and sugarcane juice rums being lighter and more floral.

-The defining characteristic of añejo rum, however, is its ageing process.
-In Spain, this rum is aged in oak barrels for a minimum of one year, though many premium añejo rums are aged for much longer.
-The ageing process in Spain’s varied climate allows for a dynamic interaction between the rum and the oak, leading to the development of complex flavours and a smooth character.
-Some Spanish añejo rums are aged using the solera system, a traditional method used in sherry production, which involves gradually blending younger rums with older ones over time.
+The defining characteristic of Añejo rum lies in how it is aged.
+The rum is aged in oak barrels for a minimum of one year, though many premium Añejo rums are aged for much longer.
+This process in the Spanish climate allows for a dynamic interaction between the rum and the oak, leading to the development of complex flavours and a smooth character.
+Some Spanish Añejo rums are aged using the solera system, a traditional method used in sherry production, which involves gradually blending younger rums with older ones over time.

 Flavour Profile

-The flavour profile of Spanish añejo rum is rich and multifaceted.
-These rums often exhibit notes of vanilla, caramel, and oak, with subtler hints of dried fruits, spices, and tobacco.
-The ageing process imparts depth and smoothness, making these rums enjoyable to sip neat.
-The influence of the Spanish climate and the specific ageing practices can also introduce unique regional characteristics to the rum.
+The flavour profile is rich and multifaceted, exhibiting notes of vanilla, caramel, and oak, with subtler hints of dried fruits, spices, and tobacco.
+The ageing process imparts depth and smoothness, making Spanish rums enjoyable to sip neat.

 Culinary and Mixology Applications